 Complaints received via third party

-When we receive a complaint from you via an elected member, advocate, or other third party we will handle this in line with this complaint policy and direct our response to you and the third party unless you instruct us otherwise.
+When a complaint is received from a customer via an elected member, advocate, or other third party responses will be provided to the customer and the third party unless instructions to say otherwise are received from the customer.

 Complaints received by the Chief Executive

-Complaints received by the council’s Chief Executive will be passed to Information Management who will ensure that you are responded to in line with this policy.
-Service request will be directed to the relevant service
+Complaints received by our Chief Executive will be passed on to the Information Management department who will ensure that appropriate responses are provided to the customer.

-Complaints relating to more than one council service
+Complaints relating to more than one our service

-Where a complaint includes issues for more than one part of the council, we will aim to provide you with a single response whenever possible
+If a complaint includes issues for more than one part of the council, where possible a single response will be provided.

 Complaints against members of staff

-If you have an issue about a member of staff, we will investigate and take appropriate action in accordance with our internal procedures.
+If you have an issue about a member of staff, investigations and appropriate action will be taken in accordance with our internal procedures.

 Anonymous complaints

-Anonymous complaints about the service will be investigated as far as possible, and a record of the complaint kept for three years.
-Anonymous complaints about an individual will not be investigated.
+Anonymous complaints will be investigated as far as possible, and a record of the complaint will be kept.

-There are a small number of customers whose behaviour we feel is unreasonable in pursuing the resolution of their complaint.
-An Unreasonable Behaviour Policy exists to deal with these instances and explains our approach.
+There are a small number of customers whose behaviour is felt to be unreasonable in pursuing the resolution of their complaint.
+An Unreasonable Behaviour Policy exists to deal with these instances and explains Arun District Council's approach.

-Performance statistics and complaint outcomes will be shared with our Corporate Management Team on a quarterly basis to promote continuous development and service improvements, and to identify and issues or trends arising from complaint handling.
+Performance statistics and complaint outcomes will be shared with our Corporate Leadership Team on a quarterly basis to promote continuous development and service improvements.

-Anonymised case studies may additionally be shared with Your Voice (resident engagement group
+For Landlord & Tenant complaints - anonymised case studies may additionally be shared with Your Voice (customer engagement group).

 Policy Review

-This policy was adopted by the Audit & Governance and will be reviewed after one year by the Group Head of Law & Governance.
+This policy was adopted by the Policy and Resource Committee and will be reviewed after one year by the Assistant Director Governance, People and Performance.

 Appendix 1